Shanghai Jewish Refugees Museum

 Ever since the former Ohel Moshe Synagogue was approved to become the Shanghai Jewish Refugees Museum, it has been visited by many distinguished guests' visits.
-On Oct.14 1993, the former Israeli Prime Minister Yitzhak Rabin paid a visit to the Museum. former Ohel Moshe Synagogue.
+On Oct.14 1993, the former Israeli Prime Minister Yitzhak Rabin paid a visit to the Museum, former Ohel Moshe Synagogue.
 He left these words in the guestbook, "The Jewish People were protected by Shanghai People when they were murdered and driven out by Nazis and wandered in the world.
 The Israeli Government, Jewish People and I thank for their help from the bottom of our heart."

 Being an important part of Shanghai Jewish Heritage, on Jan.
 13 2004, the former Ohel Moshe Synagogue was acknowledged as an excellent historical building and the People's Government of Shanghai's Hongkou District declared it to be a protected cultural relic site.
 Now, converted into the Shanghai Jewish Refugees Museum, the three-storey house has been restored to its original state.
 Its walls are painted grey barred with lines of red bricks.
 Walk into the quiet main hall, and you will find the ornamentally engraved doors wide open for visitors.
 It is very quiet.
 The walls and pillars of the baroque, stone-arched door way have been repainted.
 The old stuff was gone, except the only the floor tiles are original, from the time of the Jewish occupation, the chairs and the pendant lamps being newly added in the hall.
 The chairs in the front of the hall are arranged as a place of worship.
 The Old pictures of Jewish halls and many houses built by Sassoon (a wealthy Jewish merchant) hang on the walls.
 The decorations and furnishings in the building create a serene and auspicious atmosphere.

-Shanghai Bus / Subway Search
+Shanghai Bus / Metro Search